Advanced Vocab Words - Set 8 Flashcards

 117

-# Which vocabulary word means the following? adj. beyond doubt or suspicion ## Footnote *Hint: starts with "u"*
+# Name the vocab term: adj. beyond doubt or suspicion ## Footnote *Hint: starts with "u"*

 unimpeachable ## Footnote synonyms: blameless, spotless, immaculate, irreproachable, undeniable The witness's _unimpeachable_ testimony helped secure the verdict.